TechHR

 • Hybrid work schedule (30%)

-Business leaders seem to have a good understanding of the benefits that office and remote work provide their organisations.
-For example, while workers appear to be more productive when working in the office, remote workers seem to have higher morale.
+Business leaders seem to understand the benefits that office and remote work provide their organisations.
+For example, while workers appear to be more productive in the office, remote workers have higher morale.

-However, when forced to choose between in-office and remote workers, more than a third of employers said they would rather give up those working remotely.
+However, when forced to choose between in-office and remote workers, more than a third of employers said they would give up those working remotely instead.

 Despite this overall sentiment, employers still understand how expensive it is to recruit new talent to their organisation.
-This is why some prefer giving staff a few incentives to convince them to come back to the office.
+This is why some prefer giving staff incentives to convince them to return to the office.

 Employers, for instance, are willing to compromise with their workers on schedules.
 Of those interviewed: